NickkciN7/Random-Movie-Displayer/README.md

     of Wiki, and using the action query, info prop, and url inprop query parameters, I was actually able to get the article URL.
 The TMDB API needs an API key, which is placed in a .env file and imported into the environment variables and then used in the python files.
+## React
+    The page that shows all comments and ratings the user made uses React.
+This helps make better separation of html into components amongst other benefits.
+I talk more about installation and using it below.
 ## Explaining Each File
+### App.js
+    This is the file with javscript and jsx code.
+It is what the index.html page is made from after typing npm run build.
+    There are 4 components.
+The main parent component(CommentsAndRatingsPage), the Movie component, the Comment component, and the
+    Rating component.
+A fetch request in the CommentsAndRatingsPage gets a json from the returnalluserposts route talked about in the project1.py description. map is used to create as many Movie components as there are movies rated/commented on by user.
+    The rating information is then passed down to the Rating component in each Movie component, and map is used again to create as many Comment components as there are comments by the user for that movie.
+States are used to keep the UI updated and functions tied to buttons are used to change the state as well as update the database through fetch POST requests.
+Comments in the code for App.js will provide more specific explanations for different parts.
+### App.css
+    I mainly just copied the css from the styles.css in the static folder so I could use the code with React and keep the look of the website more consistent.
+### Other react related files
+    There are many files and folders such as all the others files in the src folder except App.js and App.css that I did not touch.
+When you create a react app, they will be made for you.
 ### project1.py
     This is the main file that is run with python3.
 It randomly chooses a movie id from a hardcoded list of movie ids by making use of the Random libray.
 This file imports functions from tmdb.py and wiki.py.
 It passes the